Chai-mae/fun-layout/README.md

 ![Screenshot_58](https://user-images.githubusercontent.com/93831197/140621311-0bec74b5-d548-42c1-8739-ee9f475351ed.png)

-We added also a function named makeconnecxions() to exit when we clicked on the button.
+We added also a function named makeconnecxion() to exit when we clicked on the button.

 Here is the code: